 This strawberry syrup contains no undesirables!
 Kiss those conventional syrups goodbye and say hello to this deep, real strawberry flavor made from in-season strawberries.
 We love this syrup as a topping to pancakes, ice cream, cake, or simply eaten right off the spoon.

-- 1 pound or 2 cups of organic strawberries diced
+- 1 pound organic strawberries diced (about 2 cups)

-- 1 1/4 cups organic pear or apple juice
+- 1 1/4 cups pear juice or apple, organic

 - 1 tablespoon arrowroot powder

 Add all of the ingredients to a small saucepan.

 Stir well to dissolve arrowroot powder.

 Once liquid is warm, start to mash strawberries with a fork.